-In Adverse events, you configure up to five graphs to be presented in the Adverse events page, showing the distribution of Adverse events data.
-To configure the graphs, select the Adverse event form and the corresponding form items from which you want the data to be collected.
-Then give it a title.
+In Adverse events, you can configure up to five graphs to be presented in the Adverse events page, showing the distribution of Adverse events data.

+To configure the graphs:

+Select the Adverse event form and the corresponding form items from which you want the data to be collected.

+2 Give the graph a title.

+Note!
 If you don't name it, the form item name is used as the title.

-After making your settings, click Save changes and close the window.
+3 After making your settings, click Save changes and close the window.